pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 If you still need to catch Paras:
   - [Post Nerd Backup Paras](../../../resources/postnerd-backup-paras.md)

-> Moon Exp: Exiting Mount Moon KO a Geodude or Paras if you haven't already and you happen to encounter one.
+> Moon Exp: Exiting Mount Moon KO a Geodude (use WG) or Paras (use PS) if you haven't already and you happen to encounter one.

 ## BRIDGE SPLIT